Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/PubSub"

-Re-exports all named exports from the "effect/PubSub" module as "PubSub".
+Re-exports all named exports from the "effect/PubSub" module as `PubSub`.

 **Signature**